-- (a) relate to anything to which section 2, 3 or 4 applies, and - (b) are not excluded by section 5 or Schedule 1,
+- (a) relate to anything to which section 2, 3 or 4 applies, and - (b) are not excluded by section 5 or Schedule 1, arising from the withdrawal of the United Kingdom from the EU."

 (as those principles are modified by or under this Act or by other domestic law from time to time)."